 "Hey, I'm always nice to you," the pale woman declared with a cocky half-smirk.

 Kim was about to give a smart retort, but she noticed people disembarking one of the ships.
 A huge grin full of infinite happiness spread across her face.
 The light in her eyes was almost blinding.

 "There they are!"
 Kim took off down the pier.
 "MOM!
 DAD!"
 At the sound of her voice, four people turned.
 She threw herself into her mother and father before they even had a chance to open their arms.
 She engulfed them in a tight hug and cried tears of joy.
 She then moved to include her brothers in the embrace.
 Now she was getting her true fresh start with her family by her side.

-The end.
 I hope you guys enjoyed the ride.
+Thank you for reading.
 I would like to thank my beta, Ken-zero, and everyone that took the time to read this.
-Thanks for the support.
 I'm off to write my next story.
 I hope you return when I do.
 And, if you would, please, maybe check out my books under the name S.L Kassidy over at Amazon.
 There are links on my profile.
 Thank you again.
 I appreciate all of the support.